Anmay5525/Twitter_bot/README.md

 First make a twitter app by going to apps.twitter.com

-Get the autorisation keys and proceed.
+Get the autorisation keys and run the python file.